CONSTITUTION and BYLAWS

 They shall audit the books of the congregation and Sunday School.
 They have the authority to conduct an audit of these books at any time.

-G. The Budget Committee shall be composed of:
+G. The Budget Committee shall be composed of a least the following;

 1. a) The Treasurer